majidam20/StudentAdminstration/README.md

 # StudentAdminstration
-pet project of advanced software engineering
+Pet project of advanced software engineering

-note: i have described points in some photo's file.
+Note: i have described points in some photo's file.